harnerdesigns/jackharner-gatsby/src/content/blog/bigcommerce-stencil-ci-cd-with-github-actions/index.md

 ```
 The `on` option allows you to specify when to run the workflow.
 There are about 25 different events that you can configure workflows for, [check out the full list](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).

-## Get A JOB You BUM!
+### Get A JOB You BUM!

-The next thing we need to do is create the Job, where all the magic happens, inside the Workflow.
+The next thing we need to do is create the Job.
+This is where all the magic happens inside the Workflow.

 ```yml
 jobs: